vnguyenbfb/vnguyenbfb.github.io/_posts/2017-07-01-Adidas Sales Analysis.md

 Because the analysis was to answer both the General Director and the Sales Manager, it was approached on both overview level and specific levels.
 Different measures was considered.
 Multi-frame data story with multiple story points was used for user-friendly story telling.

 ### 4. Target Audience (Imaginative)

 <img src="/assets/images/P9_1.png">

 <img src="/assets/images/P9_2.png">

 ### 5. Project Objectives

+ 1. Which retailers are generating the most revenue for Adidas?
+ 2. Which regions are the best and worst regions?
+ 3. Which products are best selling?
+ 4. How differrent sales methods are driving revenue and profitability?

+### 6. Analysis

+#### 6.1.
 Which retailers are generating the most revenue for Adidas?
- Which regions are the best and worst regions?
- Which products are best selling?
- How differrent sales methods are driving revenue?
- Which sales methods are driving profitability?

-### 6. Analysis
 Figure 1

 <img src="/assets/images/P9_3.png">

 According to Figure 1, West Gear, Foot Locker and Sports Direct are the three leading retailers in terms of revenue.
 Noticeably, Sports Direct gains the most profit margin while West Gear and Footlocker's profit margin is almost on par with the rest retailers.
 Walmart can be worked on as it generates the least sales with lowest profit ratio.

+#### 6.2.
+Which regions are the best and worst regions?

 Figure 2